 An ingrown toenail is a general term used to describe any pain that occurs around the nail area.

-It can happen for a number of reasons: a stubbed toe; a very curved nail that allows dirt to accumulate; a corn down the nail edge.
+Ingrown toenails can happen for a number of reasons: a stubbed toe; a very curved nail that allows dirt to accumulate; a corn down the nail edge.
 The most typical cause is that the nail has been trimmed down the side and a spike of nail has been left behind which then grows into the flesh.

 If these become infected they can be a painful short-term problem or a long-term recurring event, so professional toenail treatment is essential.

+At Waikato Podiatry we can help you with ingrown toenail problems.
 Once your podiatrist has carried out a thorough assessment, they will be able to recommend the best treatment option.

 If it’s an acute short-term issue a conservative approach will be tried first.
 Typically, this could be trimming the problem nail section and shaping the nail correctly.